Which Boat Should You Choose: Rib or Sib?

 A rigid inflatable boat (RIB) and soft inflatable boats (SIB) are two of the most popular boats for personal and recreational boating.
 They’re relatively inexpensive and easy to use and can be turned into a powerboat.
 Still, some key differences determine what type of water user you are.
 For example, if you plan on making long-distance trips in rough waters, a RIB is probably your best option.
 If you plan to use your boat primarily in calm or sheltered water, a SIB may be right for you.
 It’s essential to understand each type before making your final purchase decision to ensure that you get what’s best for your needs.

 A rigid hull inflatable boat, or RIB, is a motorboat that combines a solid hull with soft, inflatable tubes.
 The combination offers excellent performance on flat and open water.
-Advantages of a RIB include its speed and stability.
+The advantages of a RIB include its speed and stability.

 They’re also popular in areas with many rocks because they can easily go over them without damaging anything.
 For businesses like resorts with lots of access to lakes, rivers, and open water, RIBS is great for boating around, fishing, and exploring new places for business.
 Any company with employees who want to spend some time out on a lake will be sure to appreciate such an offering.

 And if you just want something faster than most boats, then going with a rigid inflatable boat might be your best bet.